USGS-R/necsc-lake-modeling/README.md

 #NE-CSC lake modeling effort for MI, MN, WI state lakes

-This project contains all raw to intermediate data processing that goes into the modeling project [mda.lakes](https://github.com/USGS-R/mda.lakes) and the lake attributes package [lakeattributes](https://github.com/USGS-R/lakeattributes).
+This project contains all raw to intermediate data processing that goes into the modeling project [mda.lakes](https://github.com/USGS-R/mda.lakes) and the [lake attributes package](https://github.com/USGS-R/lakeattributes).

 The building of the files is tracked from their raw (canonical) data sources and their intermediate storage after processing.
 Processing includes subsetting, filtering, aggregating, and averaging.

+## scope of this repo
+This repo does not store any large files, it stores summary files from processing jobs and instructions for processing and posting larger datasets.
+Each major dataset that is included in this study has three components: `sub` subsetting in time and/or space, `data` which includes the translation and manipulation of the raw file(s) coming from `sub`, and `summ` which is a summary of the processing and often involves a site-specific count or logical for the processing.

+We are attempting to capture all steps in the processing for the project in a repeatable set of scripts.
+The `remake` package facilitates this by allowing us to `make` the project and only process the steps that have dependencies that have changed or been updated.
+As such, the processing steps and dependencies are captured in the [remake.yml](remake.yml).
+The major datasets also have `configs` (see below) to specify the details of their processing.
+These `configs` are also dependencies of the processing steps, so if the configs change, several of the processing steps are likely to be re-run.

 ## data types for this project